 Return the Next Set of Rows

-Return the next set of rows in the Main Grid or Child Grid by clicking
+Return the next set of rows in the Grid or Child Grid by clicking

-You can place a row (for example, Order Details in the Child Grid) in the Form by selecting it and clicking
+Place the selected zoom row (for example, Order Details in the Child Grid) in the Form by clicking

 Select a Parent

-Move a Row as Focus Table in the Main Grid
+Move a Row as Focus Table in the Grid

-Focus Tableon the Child Grid toolbar.
-You can also view a table in the Main Grid by selecting the table from the endpoint type drop-down on the Main Grid toolbar.
+Focus Table.
+You can also view a table in the Grid by selecting the table from the endpoint types drop-down in the Grid.

-Return a Row in the Form to the Main Grid
+Return a Row in the Form to the Grid

-You can return the scaler version of the row you have selected in the Main Grid back to the Form selection by clicking
+Return the scaler version of the selected Grid row back to the original scalar selection by clicking

 Move a Row in the Form